geoserver/geoserver-cloud/src/starters/spring-cloud/README.md

       enabled: false
     config:
       enabled: false
-eureka:
+consul:
   client:
     enabled: false
 ```

-In Kubernetes, you should define appropriate Services for each GeoServer microservice, which will enable automatic load balancing, while in Docker Compose eureka provides client-side load balancing.
+In Kubernetes, you should define appropriate Services for each GeoServer microservice, which will enable automatic load balancing, while in Docker Compose consul provides client-side load balancing.

 ### Event Bus